 In our opinion, spare parts should be fully described with a complete, concise description that will lead the maintenance planner or technician to select the correct part from a printed or electronic catalogue.
-In addition, the description should preclude interpretation by the supplier of what is being purchase.
+In addition, the description should preclude misinterpretation by the supplier of what is being purchased.
 On occasions, it is convenient to add the mfg. part number to the description.
 Search engines built into the different systems improves locating a spare part.
 However, they cannot locate the part if the key information does not exist.
 A format widely used for spare parts description is:

 Noun, Qualifier 1, Qualifier 2, Qualifier 3, Qualifier 4…….